Notes to results

 For an explanation of your result notification, please see the appropriate PDF below.
 Please note, for written financial planning exams the explanation is provided on the result notification itself.

-Financial Services (except AF8): Explaining your coursework assignment result notification »
+Financial Services (except AF8) – explaining your coursework assignment result notification (PDF)

-Please see the respective Coursework or Dissertation guidelines and instructions document(s) and this short video Watch full video now » for details on how to reference.
+Please see the respective coursework or dissertation guidelines and instructions document(s) and this short video now for details on how to reference.

 Record of achievement (ROA)